ekohl/essig/report/pcIncrementation.rst

 PC incrementation
 =================

-In differen micro controllers the program counter either points to the current instruction or the next instruction.
+In different micro controllers the program counter either points to the current instruction or the next instruction.
 Because we delegate program counter incrementation to our instruction handlers both situations can be emulated quite easily by either incrementing the program counter at the beginning of the instruction handler (to indicate the next instruction) or at the end of the handler.

 To illustrate this consider the following two pseudo code implementations of rcall:

 // PC points to next instruction

 PC = PC + 1

 PUSH PC